Book Review by Martha A. Woodham

 “Foxhunting with Meadow Brook on Long Island, New York, was always about more than the fox, the hounds, or the horses.
 Meadow Brook was about its people—some powerful, some idle, many wealthy—and their shared joy in galloping across beautiful country, only minutes outside New York City.”

 This quote from the dust jacket blurb on Judith Tabler’s Foxhunting with Meadow Brook sums up her book well—except for one thing.
 Foxhunting with Meadow Brook Hunt Club in the early days was also about the jumping—the bigger the jumps, the better.
 Many members—high-powered businessmen from New York—were highly competitive, and every meet was a contest that, sadly, did not always end well.
-Over the decades Meadow Brook lost at least four members to dangerous riding.To read more, log in (above) or click to subscribe.
+Over the decades Meadow Brook lost at least four members to dangerous riding.To read more, a subscription is required.
+Log in or click here to subscribe.